murthy-nn/TimeEvaluation/README.md

-# EventProcessing
+# TimeEvaluation

-Event Processing using two approaches, Akka and Java Multithreading
+Aim Ak: Comparing the time taken by Akka and Java Multithreading approaches.